 - Political solutions to the Assam problem should be discussed openly as widely as possible to avoid backlash from the tribal and the minority population of the state.

-- A system of work permit should be issued so that the illegal Bangladeshi migrants do not end up as Indian citizens.
+- A system of work permits should be issued so that the illegal Bangladeshi migrants do not end up as Indian citizens.

 - The Autonomous District Councils should be empowered.